stdombek/docs/content/en/docs/Bulk Edit/_index.md

 ### Download a bulk edit log file

 In the Bulk edit app, a file used to run a bulk edit job can be downloaded and saved from the **Bulk edit logs** pane.
+Bulk edit log files are available for download for 30 days after the bulk edit job is completed.

-To download a file associated with a bulk edit log, follow these steps:
+To download a file associated with a bulk edit log:

 1. In the **Bulk edit logs** pane, click on the **ellipses** in the **Actions** column next to the appropriate Bulk edit log.
 2. Select the appropriate action from the **Download** drop-down list.
-The types of files available for download include:
+The types of files available for download depend on the method used to identify records for bulk edit, the type of records changed, and/or the presence of errors during the matching or bulk edit process.

    - **File that was used to trigger the bulk edit**
+   - **File with identifiers of the records affected by bulk update**
-   - **File with the matching records**
+   - **File with the preview of proposed changes**
    - **File with errors encountered during the record matching**
+   - **File with updated records**
+   - **File with errors encountered when committing the changes**.
+   - **File with errors encountered during the record matching**

-Depending on the web browser settings, the file can be opened and/or saved to your computer.
+3. Depending on the web browser settings, the file can be opened and/or saved to your computer.